PTRC

 - Business / Corporate / Trade Names

-A plant patent may be granted to anyone inventing or discovering and asexually reproducing any distinct and new variety of plant.
+A plant patent may be granted by the USPTO to anyone inventing or discovering and asexually reproducing any distinct and new variety of plant.
 This includes cultivated sports, mutants, hybrids, and newly found seedlings, other than a tuber-propagated plant or a plant found in an uncultivated state.
+Asexually propagated plants are those reproduced by means other than from seeds, such as by the rooting of cuttings, layering, budding, grafting, inarching, etc.

 Examples of plant patents by UMass are USPP18177P3 Cactaceae plant named 'Harmony'; and USPP22085P3 Cactaceae plant named Gail Glazier.

-An application for a plant patent consists of the same parts as other applications.
+An application for a plant patent consists of the same parts as other patent applications.
 The term of a plant patent is 20 years from the application filing date in the United States, or if the application contains a specific reference to an earlier-filed application under 35 U.S.C.
 120, 121 or 365(c), from the date the earliest such application was filed.

 The filing and issue fees on plant applications can be found in the fee schedule.
 For a qualifying small entity, most fees are cut by half (35 U.S.C.
 41[h][1]).
 For a qualifying micro entity (37 CFR 1.29), most fees are reduced by 80%.
 Plant patent applications may be published pursuant to Title 35, U.S. Code, Section 122(b), but the fee is not reduced for small entities.